 Directions:

-Prepare raspberries by cleaning (if needed) and gently cooking in a heavy bottom pot.
-I use my 8 quart stock pot.
-Once softened, run through a food mill or strainer to remove some of the seeds if you like (once for fewer seeds, twice for more seeds) or simply mash berries.
 Measure out 4 cups of berry puree and return puree to pot.
-Eat any leftover puree, or use to top ice cream or stir into yogurt. 😉
+Eat any leftover puree, or use to top ice cream or stir into yogurt.

-Sterilize six 8-ounce canning jars, keep hot.
+Clean and check edges on five 8-ounce canning jars, keep hot.
 Prepare lids and rings.
 Fill water bath canner and bring to boil.

 In a small bowl, mix together sugar (or honey) and pectin powder.
 Don’t skip this step, or your pectin will clump.
 Set aside.